0x1eef/blocks.cron/README.md

 be used when crafting firewall rules in `/etc/pf.conf`.
 The available blocklists can be found in the [`blocklists.c`](/src/blocklists.c) file.
-The project is written in C, and depends on FreeBSD's libfetch but compiles on OpenBSD with [0x1eef/libfetch](https://github.com/0x1eef/libfetch) installed.
+The project depends on FreeBSD's libfetch but compiles on OpenBSD with [0x1eef/libfetch](https://github.com/0x1eef/libfetch) installed.